 Though not a traditional Mexican preparation, this cranberry salsa is definitely a fresh-tasting variation on the (usually tomato-based) everyday chunky table sauce so known and loved in that country.
 Simultaneously spicy, tart, and sweet, it is delightfully versatile, as well.
 Serve it as an appetizer with totopos (tortilla chips) or thin slices of jicama, as a side sauce to roast pork, turkey, or chicken, or as an eye-opening dressing for a fruit salad.

 As with many salsa recipes, all quantities are given here as a general guideline.
 They can—and should—be successfully tweaked to make a sauce that you and yours will love and claim as your own.

-Did you know?
-Cranberries (called arándanos) were unknown in most of Mexico until relatively recently, which is understandable given that they need a cool climate to grow.
-A few cranberry- and blueberry-flavored products have hit the supermarket shelves in recent years, but those are still exotic fruits in that market—much like guava and guanábana (soursop) are in cooler climes.
+Cranberries (called arándanos in Spanish) were unknown in most of Mexico until relatively recently, which is understandable given that they need a cool climate to grow.
+A few cranberry- and blueberry-flavored products have hit the supermarket shelves in recent years, but those are still uncommon fruits—much like guava and guanábana (soursop) are in cooler climes.

 - 1 medium onion

 - 2 jalapeños (fresh, or serrano chiles to taste)

 - 12 ounces / 340 grams cranberries (fresh, approx. 3 cups)